-Life can change in many ways when you or a loved one develops cancer.
+Life changes in many ways when you or a loved one develops cancer.
 You might find yourself turning to your spiritual side more often to help you to cope.
-You may also begin to question your faith.
+Or, you may begin to question your faith.
 Both of these reactions are normal as you try to reorient your life during a time of crisis.
 It's important to remember that you're not alone at this time-many people have taken this spiritual journey before you.